liza-tennant/liza-tennant.github.io/_pages/about.md

 ---
 I am an AI & Behavioural Scientist looking to combine my interests in computational modelling, data science and human behaviour in solving prominent challenges.

 Currently I'm a PhD candidate at the [Machine Intelligence Lab](https://www.machineintelligencelab.ai/), Department of Computer Science, University College London (UCL).
-I am conducting my PhD research on the problem of Ethics - in humans and machines - funded by the Leverhulme Doctoral Training Programme for the Ecological Study of the Brain.
+I am conducting my PhD research on the problem of Morality - in humans and machines - funded by the Leverhulme Doctoral Training Programme for the Ecological Study of the Brain.
+Before my PhD I studied Psychology & Linguistics (@ UCL), conducted research on political psychology using Twitter data (@ Cambridge), and worked as an AI/Data Scientist and Behavioural Scientist at two start-ups and a large investment bank.

-My research combines Artificial Intelligence and Moral Philosophy.
-I use simulation methods, Reinforcement Learning and Game Theory to study the emergence of ethical and cooperative behaviour in individuals and groups.
-Currently I am focusing on the study of learning through dyadic interactions in social dilemma environments.
-I analyse Multi-Agent interactions between learning artificial agents that differ in their moral objective functions, trying to generate insights for behaviours and social outcomes that emerge in morally heterogeneous societies.
+My current research combines Artificial Intelligence with Moral Philosophy and Social Psychology.
+I use simulation methods, Reinforcement Learning, Game Theory and Language Models to 1) study the emergence of ethical and cooperative behaviour in multi-agent social dilemma environments, and 2) provide insights for developing morality for real-world, interactive learning & decision-making AI systems in the future.
+My latest project has focused on analysing multi-agent interactions between learning artificial agents that differ in their moral objective functions, trying to generate insights for behaviours and social outcomes that emerge in morally heterogeneous societies.

 News